 - A 2007 study in the International Journal of Sports Science and Nutrition, by Abbie Smith & team, examined the effects of 5-days of creatine loading on the fatigue threshold in 15 college-aged women, as compared to a placebo.
 The study found that 5 days of Creatine loading in women may be an effective strategy for delaying the onset of neuromuscular fatigue during cycling.

 - A 2009 study in the Journal of Strength and Conditioning Research, by a research team from Singapore led by Y.L.
 Law, established the effects of 2 and 5 days of creatine loading, coupled with resistance training, on muscular strength and anaerobic performance in trained athletes.
-Seventeen trained men were randomly assigned to a creatine or a placebo group.
+Seventeen trained men were randomly assigned to creatine or a placebo group.
 The creatine supplementation group consumed 20g of creatine per day (4 doses of 5g/day), whereas the placebo group was given a placebo similar in appearance and taste over the 5-day supplementation duration.
 The study found that a 5-day creatine loading regime coupled with resistance training resulted in significant improvements in both average anaerobic power.
 However, 2 days of supplementation was not sufficient to produce similar performance gains as that observed at the end of 5 days of loading in trained men, despite increases in creatine uptake in the body.
 The standard 5-day loading regime should hence be prescribed to individuals supplementing with creatine for enhanced strength and power.

 - A 2010 study in the Journal of Strength and Conditioning Research, by D.H.
 Fukuda, examined the effects of gender and creatine loading in anaerobic running capacity.
 Fifty trained men and women were selected and tested for 3 days.
-VO2 max was tested on a treadmill.
-The participants were divided into creatine or placebo group and received 20 packets of creatine or 20 packets of placebo.
+The VO2 max was tested on a treadmill.
+The participants were divided into creatine or placebo groups and received 20 packets of creatine or 20 packets of placebo.
 They consumed 4 packets daily for 5 consecutive days.
 The study found that the creatine loading group exhibited a 23% higher anaerobic running capacity than the placebo group.
 These changes were though not observed in women.

 - A 2017 study in the Journal of International Society of Sports Nutrition, by Richard Kreider & team, suggested that in a normal diet that contains 1–2g/day of creatine, muscle creatine stores are about 60–80% saturated.
 Therefore, dietary supplementation of creatine serves to increase muscle creatine by 20–40%.
 The most effective way to increase muscle creatine stores is to ingest 5g of creatine monohydrate (or approximately 0.3 g/kg body weight) four times daily for 5–7 days.